About us

 Find Your Pathway

-These organisations offer advice, support, and sport opportunities for people of all ages and disability types.
+They offer advice, support, and opportunities for all ages and disability types — and we know many people have more than one disability.

 If you are a person with disability who is interested in getting involved in para-sport we suggest you connect with Paralympics Australia and check out their Start Line.